 - Medical transportation.
 Which includes ambulance rides to the nearest hospital or air evacuation back to Manitoba.

 - Food, lodging, transport, telephone calls, or other incidental expenses when seeking medical treatment.

 - Emergency dental treatment.
-Common emergency visits include knocked-out teeth or gum damage from accidents.
+Common emergency visits include tooth or gum damage from accidents.

 - Non-medical travel expenses.
-Provincial health care doesn’t cover costs associated with lost luggage or missed flights.
+Provincial health care doesn’t cover costs associated with delayed or lost baggage or missed flights.

 It may be no big deal, if it's $50 to visit a doctor.
 Just charge it to your credit card and submit a claim when you return home.
 Here is the form to complete to submit a claim to Manitoba Health.